 - Reduce sun glare.
 The glare of the sun can often confuse a flying bird in summer.
 Keep your backyard visitors safe from window strikes by making sure your feeders are positioned accordingly to the sun’s direction.
 You can use anti-reflective techniques to make windows more visible such as adding decals, sun catchers, and windsocks in front of windows.

-Healthy Summer Food Options
+2. Offer Birds Healthy Food Options

 Keeping your backyard bird feeders in the right location and in pristine condition is the first step to healthy bird feeding during the summer.
 It’s also vital to know what foods to offer and what to avoid when feeding the birds during the hot summer months.